-A diploid, Italian ryegrass with high winter and early spring production rates so is well suited to a wide range of farming enterprises.
+Combat is a diploid Italian ryegrass with high production rates in winter and early spring, so is well suited to a wide range of farming enterprises

 Sowing Rate: 20-25 kg/ha